hoprnet/hoprnet/.processes/bounty.md

 - Price decrease: Bounty creator may choose to tip the bounty hunter with the difference, but not necessary.
 - Price increase: Bounty creator is not allowed to change the prize, bounty hunter should receive set amount.

+## Awarding the prize

+Before the bounty is awarded, one of the [tech representatives](./development#tech-representantives) has to approve the PR which was created to resolve the bounty.

 ## The Bounty Program

 The bounty program is a new initiative at HOPR created to kick-start and build a strong tech community.